Imaging $^{55}$Fe Electron Tracks in a GEM-based TPC Using a CCD Readout: Introduction

-The detector used for the measurements was a low pressure TPC (time projection chamber) operating in 99.999\% CF$_4$ with GEM (gas electron multiplier) and thick GEM (THGEM) amplification, and a CCD-based optical readout.
-GEMs are a micro-pattern amplification device invented by Sauli at the European Organization for Nuclear Research (CERN) \cite{sauli}; further information on the operation of GEMs with CCD readout can be found in Refs.~\cite{fraga1, fraga2, fraga3, fraga4, margato, phan}.
-THGEMs are very similar to GEMs but with dimensions (thickness, hole size, and pitch) that are typically about one order of magnitude larger.
-Exceptionally high gas gains have been achieved in both types of amplification devices, but the THGEMs have been shown to excel at the very low pressures of interest here \cite{shalem}.
+The detector used for our measurements was a TPC filled with high-purity CF$_4$ gas, with GEMs and thick GEMs (THGEMs) used to provide gas amplification and the scintillation light captured by a CCD-based optical readout system.
+GEMs are a micro-pattern amplification device invented by Sauli at CERN \cite{sauli}; further information on the operation of GEMs with CCD readout can be found in Refs.~\cite{fraga3, fraga4, fraga1, phan}.
+THGEMs are similar to GEMs but with dimensions (thickness, hole size, and pitch) that are typically $\geq 3$ times larger.
+Exceptionally high gas gains have been achieved in both types of amplification devices, but THGEMs have been shown to excel down at the low pressures of interest here \cite{shalem}.